cjac/pyrdapd/README.md

 RDAP is an HTTP service which takes input as GET and HEAD.
 It emits JSON as per [rfc9083](https://datatracker.ietf.org/doc/html/rfc9083)

-Let us consider implementing the HTTP server using the [Web Server Gateway Interface](https://www.fullstackpython.com/wsgi-servers.html)
+Let us consider implementing the HTTP server as a [Web Server Gateway Interface](https://www.fullstackpython.com/wsgi-servers.html) application.

+The command line interface to launching WSGI applications for development purposes is called [uwsgi](https://uwsgi-docs.readthedocs.io/en/latest/)

 ## Creating a virtual environment